 The mission of the Mill Valley City Council is to serve faithfully the residents and businesses of Mill Valley and nurture the City’s overall quality of life.
 The Council does this by setting policy for the City and direction for Mill Valley’s City Manager and its Boards and Commissions, at all times guided by values core to Mill Valley’s heritage.

-The Priority Project Status Report is intended to provide Council with an update of the status of the projects and a projection of timelines and next steps.
+The Priority Project Status Report is intended to provide Council and the public with an update of the status of the projects and a projection of timelines and next steps.
 The report also includes a matrix which relates each of the priority projects to the Council's ten Key Issues (most of the projects affect or address at least two of the Key Issues).
 The report reflects tasks accomplished and upcoming, as well as realistic dates for next steps.
 The City Manager will provide quarterly updates of the report, which can be found on this page.

 |Public Communications: Please visit the Public Communications page regarding correspondence received after the production of the City Council Agenda packet.|